cmckeague07/emailAppBasic/README.md

 3 for Accounting
 0 for None

-Mailbox Settings:

-Allows users to set mailbox capacity.
-Supports alternate email addresses.
+Mailbox Settings: Allows users to set mailbox capacity & supports alternate email addresses.

-User Information Display:

-Displays the user’s name, email, and mailbox capacity.
+User Information Display: Displays the user’s name, email, and mailbox capacity.

-Clone the Repository:

-git clone <repository_url>
-cd emailAppBasic

-Compile the Code:

-Navigate to the src directory and compile the Java files: cd src javac emailApp/Email.java emailApp/EmailApp.java

-Execute the main application:
-java emailApp.EmailApp

-Follow the Prompts:
+Running the Application, enter the following prompts:
-Enter the first and last name.
+Enter the first and last name,
-Select a department.
+Select a department,
 View the generated email, password, and other details.

 Example Usage